yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cpropexchange-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość różną od zera, jeśli właściwości są ładowane; w przeciwnym razie 0.
+Niezerowe, jeśli są ładowane właściwości; w przeciwnym razie 0.

 ## <a name="see-also"></a>Zobacz także